-- Vaccines for Adults Program.
-According to the request, CDC submitted a legislative proposal for mandatory funding of \$25 billion provided over 10 years to establish a new Vaccines for Adults program.
-The program would provide Advisory Committee on Immunization Practices (ACIP)-recommended vaccines to uninsured adults at no cost.
-Funded program activities would comprise vaccine purchase, provider fees, and program operations. - VFC program modifications.
-CDC proposes expanding eligibility for the VFC program to all children under 19 years of age enrolled in the Children's Health Insurance Program (CHIP).
+- Consolidating 13 CDC LHHS accounts under a single appropriations heading, CDC-Wide Activities and Program Support. - Vaccines for Adults Program.
+According to the request, CDC submitted a legislative proposal for mandatory funding of \$1.004 billion for a capped mandatory program to provide vaccines to adults. - VFC program modifications.
+Similar to the FY2023 request, the CDC proposes expanding eligibility for the VFC program to all children under 19 years of age enrolled in the Children's Health Insurance Program (CHIP).
 The proposal would also change the fee structure for providers participating in the program.
-The FY2023 requested amount for VFC in Table 1 reflects the proposed program modifications.
-According to the budget request, the FY2023 VFC funding estimate based on current law is \$5.609 billion.45
+The FY2024 requested amount for VFC in Table 1 reflects the proposed program modifications.